Building a Custom Windows OS Template

 1. Install "Red Hat VirtIO SCSI pass-through controller

-When you see the “Where do you want to install Windows?” prompt, click “Load drivers” and select the correct driver.
+When prompted with "Where do you want to install Windows?", click "Load drivers" and choose the appropriate driver.
 The storage drive will then appear.

 2. Initial Setup

-Click I don't have internet when asked "Let's connect you to a network"
+Click I don't have internet when you see "Let's connect you to a network"

-Click Continue with limited setup when asked "There's more to discover..."
+Select Continue with limited setup at the "There's more to discover..." screen

-Pick any username and leave the password empty.
+Choose any username but leave the password field blank

 3. Install Virtio-win drivers and guest agents

-Once the machine has started and you’re logged in, open the CD Drive (E:) and run 'Virtio-win-guest-tools' to install the virtio drivers along with spice vdagent and qemu guest agent.
-Click Next and OK to finish.
+After the machine boots and you’ve logged in, navigate to CD Drive E and run Virtio-win-guest-tools.
+This installs the VirtIO drivers along with the spice vdagent and qemu guest agent.
+Follow the prompts and click OK to complete the installation.

 4. Disable Hibernate